Next >

 Embodiment (2023), is a work comprising free-standing paper figures (embodiments), performance and moving image.

-The participants each bought their own humanity, showing kindness and compassion, anger, irritation and sadness, questioning and listening.
-As the participants took in their paper embodiment, it simultaneously drew out from them memories, experiences and emotions.
+The dancers were all of mature years.
+It was important that the participants showed the marking of time upon their bodies and in their memories.They each bought their own humanity, showing kindness and compassion, anger, irritation and sadness, questioning and listening.
+As the participants took in their paper 'embodiment', it simultaneously drew out from them memories, experiences and emotions.
 As I stood and watched I found myself strangely consoled.
-What had started out as an internally focused project had shifted and re-formed outside of myself into a triangle of exchange and empathy between the participants, the embodiment and myself.
+What had started out as an internally focused project had shifted and re-formed outside of myself into a triangle of exchange and empathy between the participants, the 'embodiments' and myself.
 The growth of communal feeling, the folding and unfolding of time between a group of individuals, is at the centre of the work.
+My very great thanks and gratitude goes to the participants who were prepared to go on this strange journey with me.

 With permission of the human participants it was decided to film the final exchanges.
+The trailer is on the next page.

 Images from the filmed exchanges between human and embodiment